Bradley94/misc-theory-work/Codewars/README.md

-Level difficulty descends rather than ascends i.e. 1 is most difficult
+Level difficulty descends rather than ascends i.e. level 1 is the most difficult